jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 the soft voice of God
 speaking to him through the clouds,

-still hears people
+hears people
-asking him who he is
+asking who he is
 and if they can help.

 And when his lips